yyev89/obsidian/networking/OSPF.md

 - traffic between areas must traverse area 0
 - assures loop free area topologies
 - hub and spoke design
+1. **Normal** - default area type
+2. **Stub** - no redistributed routes, replaced with default route
+3. **NSSA** - not so stubby area, no redistribution except from local area, optionally replaced with default route
 ### Routers
 - internal routers - all interfaces in single area
 - backbone routers - at least one interface in area 0